Eliasdb/eDB/README.md

 This command will:

--   Build Docker images using your `Dockerfile`s.
+-   Build Docker images using your `Dockerfiles`.
 -   Apply your Kubernetes manifests to the cluster.
 -   Monitor your source code for changes and redeploy the services when updates are detected.

-Once deployed, your frontend will be available at `http://localhost:4200` and your backend at `http://localhost:9101`.
+## Once deployed, your frontend will be available at `http://localhost:4200` and your backend at `http://localhost:9101`.
 You can access these services via a browser or tools like Postman.

+---

 ### Development Environment Diagram